AhnJihwan/AhnTri/README.md

 # Announcement from Core developer Jihwan Ahn(2021-Q2)
 The test had ended.
 Now I aam free. https://www.reddit.com/r/osdev/comments/oapp4z/how_to_make_the_frambuffer/?utm_medium=android_app&utm_source=share Do You know to make a framebuffer?
-Please contribute.
+Please answer.
 # What this project is all 'bout
 This is for
  - People who don't want to trash thier old PC but has an useless USB